-What Is the Mishnah? is a copublication of the Center for Jewish Studies at Harvard University and Julis-Rabinowitz Program on Jewish and Israeli Law at the Harvard Law School.
+What Is the Mishnah? is a copublication of the Julis-Rabinowitz Program on Jewish and Israeli Law at the Harvard Law School and the Center for Jewish Studies at Harvard University.

 The Mishnah is the foundational document of rabbinic Judaism—all of rabbinic law, from ancient to modern times, is based on the Talmud, and the Talmud, in turn, is based on the Mishnah.
 But the Mishnah is also an elusive document; its sources and setting are obscure, as are its genre and purpose.